open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 **Parameters handled by Argo:** The `project_path`, `output_path`, and `project_name` configuration parameters are handled automatically by the Argo workflow:

 - `project_path` and `output_path` are determined via CLI arguments passed to the automate-metashape container, derived from the `RUN_FOLDER` workflow parameter
-- `project_name` is extracted from `project.project_name` in the config file and passed via CLI to ensure unique project names per mission
+- `project_name` is extracted from `project.project_name` in the config file (or from the filename of the config file if missing in the config) and passed by Argo via CLI to each step to ensure consistent project names per mission

 Any values specified for `project_path` and `output_path` in the config.yml will be overridden by Argo CLI arguments.